-We’re living through unprecedented times and Covid-19 has not only stopped the world in it’s tracks, but has created a realm for people to think about a great deal of things and gain a greater perspective of what’s important in life.
-Part of this mindshift will cross over into how people wish to travel whereby meaningful experiences and sustainable travel will be an even stronger focus of adventure travel.
+We’re living through unprecedented times and Covid-19 has not only stopped the world in it’s tracks.
+It has created a realm for people to think about a great deal of things and gain a greater perspective of what’s important in life.
+Part of this mind shift will cross over into how people wish to travel.
+Meaningful experiences and sustainable travel will be an even stronger focus of adventure travel.
 Emphasis on immersive, interactive and connectivity with local culture, people and the environment is therefore a core element of our newly created itineraries.

 As part of our commitment to the Future of Tourism, we proudly support developing new trips in countries who are making a difference to sustainable and green tourism.
-We actively seek out these destinations with creating new and exciting itineraries and we’re really excited with creating a new adventure trip in Colombia given the great work they are doing.
+We actively seek out these destinations with creating new and exciting itineraries.
+We’re really excited with creating a new adventure trip in Colombia given the great work they are doing.

-New opportunities in tourism are emerging which is welcomed by the local and indigenous people as a source of income, personal development and cultural awareness.
-After years of conflict and being forced to work in drug production, the local people are very welcoming of tourists to their home regions and are so passionate to share their country and knowledge with you.
-Colombia’s tourism potential is huge, especially in the more remote areas with opportunities of eco-tourism, agriculture tourism (coffee plantations), mountain & jungle hiking, river rafting, bird watching, camping, rainforest exploration, etc. As crime rates decrease, the country’s image abroad improves, infrastructure improvements are made to the highway system and the government continues to push development of sustainable tourism.
+New opportunities in tourism are emerging in Colombia.
+This is most welcomed by the local and indigenous people as a source of income, personal development and cultural awareness.
+After years of conflict and being forced to work in drug production.
+The local people are now welcoming tourists to their home regions and are so passionate to share their country and knowledge with you.
+Colombia’s tourism potential is huge, especially in the more remote areas with opportunities of eco-tourism, agriculture tourism (coffee plantations), mountain & jungle hiking, river rafting, bird watching, rainforest exploration, etc. As crime rates decrease, the country’s image abroad improves.
+Infrastructure improvements have been made to the highway system as the government continues to push development of sustainable tourism.
 These are just some of the reasons why we want to do our part and help support this incredible country.
 For the local communities, the remote communities and the people.